-- 1. A member entitled to attend and vote at the meeting may appoint a proxy/ proxies to attend and vote in his stead.
+- 1. The Broadcast Venue is strictly for the purpose of complying with Section 327(2) of the Companies Act 2016 and Guidance Note on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission Malaysia which require the Chairman of the meeting to be present at the main venue of meeting. - 2.
+Members/proxies/corporate representatives WILL NOT BE ALLOWED to attend the 31st AGM in person at the Broadcast Venue on the day of the meeting. - 3.
+Members are to attend, speak (including posing questions to the Board via real time submission of typed text(s) and vote (collectively, "participate") remotely at the 31st AGM via the Remote Participation and Voting Facilities ("RPV") provided by Dvote Services Sdn.
+Bhd. through its online website at https://Dvote.my.
+Please follow the procedures for RPV provided in the Administrative Guide for the fully virtual 31st AGM. - 4.
+Please refer to the Administrative Guide for the fully virtual 31st AGM on the details pertaining to the precautionary measures taken by the Company, as part of the initiatives to curb the spread of the Coronavirus Disease (COVID-19) outbreak. - 5.
+A member entitled to attend and vote at the meeting may appoint a proxy/proxies to attend and vote in his stead.
 A proxy may but need not be a member of the Company.
-There shall be no restriction as to the qualification of the proxy. - 2.
-Where a Member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportions of his/her holdings to be represented by each proxy. - 3.
-Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
+There shall be no restriction as to the qualification of the proxy. - 6.
+Where a Member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportions of his/her holdings to be represented by each proxy. - 7.
+Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 8.
 Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
-Where the exempt authorised nominee appoints two (2) or more proxies to attend and vote at the same meeting, such appointment shall be invalid unless the member specifies the proportion of his holdings to be represented by each proxy. - 5.
-The instrument appointing a proxy must be deposited at the registered office of the Company at 10th Floor, Menara Hap Seng, No. 1 & 3, Jalan P. Ramlee, 50250 Kuala Lumpur not less than forty-eight (48) hours before the time stipulated for holding the meeting or any adjournment thereof. - 6.
-The instrument appointing a proxy shall be in writing under the hand of the appointer or of his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 7.
+Where the exempt authorised nominee appoints two (2) or more proxies to attend and vote at the same meeting, such appointment shall be invalid unless the member specifies the proportion of his holdings to be represented by each proxy. - 9.
+The instrument appointing a proxy must be deposited at the registered office of the Company at 10th Floor, Menara Hap Seng, No. 1 & 3, Jalan P. Ramlee, 50250 Kuala Lumpur not less than forty-eight (48) hours before the time stipulated for holding the meeting or any adjournment thereof. - 10.
+The instrument appointing a proxy shall be in writing under the hand of the appointer or of his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 11.
 For the purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting the Bursa Malaysia Depository Sdn.
-Bhd. to make available to the Company pursuant to Clause 62 of the Constitution of the Company, a Record of Depositors as at 22 July 2020 and only a Depositor whose name appear on such Record of Depositors shall be entitled to attend this meeting.
+Bhd. to make available to the Company pursuant to Clause 62 of the Constitution of the Company, a Record of Depositors as at 16 June 2021 and only a Depositor whose name appear on such Record of Depositors shall be entitled to attend this meeting.